kamalravi/kamalravi.github.io/_pages/about.md

       <i class="fa fa-envelope"></i></a>
     </center>

-experience: true # Overview of professional experience.
+experience: false # Overview of professional experience.
 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 awards: true